Bruiser Kinard: Coaching and administrative career

 In February 1948, Kinard was hired as the line coach at Ole Miss under Johnny Vaught.
 He remained on Vaught's staff for 21 years.
 During the 12-year span from 1952 to 1963, Ole Miss won six SEC championships and was ranked in the top 11 of the final AP Poll 10 times, including No. 2 finishes in 1959 and 1960 and a No. 3 finish in 1962.
 Kinard had offers to become a head coach in the NFL for the Boston Patriots and New York Giants, but opted to stay at Ole Miss.

 Kinard also served as acting head coach at Ole Miss for the last half of the 1970 season after Vaught suffered a heart attack on October 20.
 In six games under Kinard, the 1970 Rebels won three games and lost three, including losses to rivals Mississippi State and LSU and to Auburn in the 1971 Gator Bowl.
 However, Ole Miss credits the entire 1970 season to Vaught.

 In January 1971, Ole Miss hired Kinard as its athletic director and his younger brother Billy Kinard as its head football coach.
 In 1971, the Kinards led the 1971 Ole Miss team to a 10–2 record and a No. 15 ranking in the final AP Poll.
 However, the team's fortunes declined in 1972 with a 5–5 record.
-In September 1973, after Ole Miss lost two of the first three games, the university fired Billy Kinard as head coach and relieved Bruiser of his duties as athletic director.
+In September 1973, after Ole Miss lost two of the first three games, the university fired Billy Kinard as head coach and relieved Bruiser of his duties as athletic director, with Vaught assuming both posts.

 Bruiser remained employed by Ole Miss and was appointed assistant dean of student personnel in June 1974.
 He held that position until he retired in 1978.